Tiagabine hydrochloride

 其他信息

-Tiagabine is an anti-convulsive medication.
-It is also used in the treatment for panic disorder as are a few other anticonvulsants.
-Though the exact mechanism by which tiagabine exerts its effect on the human body is unknown, it does appear to operate as a selective GABA reuptake inhibitor.
+Tiagabine is an anticonvulsant.
+It is also used to treat panic disorder, like some other anticonvulsants.
+Although the exact mechanism of action of tiagabine in humans is unclear, it appears to be a selective GABA reuptake inhibitor.

-See also: Tiagabine Hydrochloride (has salt form); Tiagabine hydrochloride monohydrate (is active moiety of).
+See also: Tiagabine hydrochloride (in salt form).
+Tiagabine hydrochloride monohydrate (its active ingredient).

 FDA Label